-Celebrated on 16th September, 2014 at Hyderabad Marriot Hotel & Convention Centre, Hyderabad, India
+Celebrated on 16th September, 2016 at Stein Auditorium, Convention Centre, India Habitat Centre, Lodhi Road, New Delhi, India

-The world community recognized the increased Ultraviolet-B (UV-B) radiations on the Earth surface owing to depletion of Ozone layer is a cause of concern as it affects human health and eco-systems.
-This led to the signing of the Vienna Convention for the Protection of the Ozone layer on 22nd March, 1985 and subsequently the Montreal Protocol on Substances that Deplete the Ozone layer on 16th September, 1987 to protect the Ozone layer.
+The world community recognized the adverse effects of stratospheric ozone depletion as early as in mid-seventies.
+Subsequently, the scientific discovery by the Noble Laureates Mario Molina and Sherwood Roland confirmed that the depletion is due to the man-made synthetic chemicals containing chlorine and bromine atoms which destroys the stratospheric ozone and resulting in increased transmission of Ultraviolet-B (UV-B) radiations on the Earth surface.
+The increased UV-B radiations endanger human health for example skin-cancer, eye-cataracts, weakening of human immune system and effects crops and natural eco-system.
+This led to the signing of the Vienna Convention for the Protection of the Ozone layer on 22nd March, 1985 and the Montreal Protocol on Substances that Deplete the Ozone layer on 16th September, 1987 for the protection of the Ozone layer.

 India became a Party to the Vienna Convention for the Protection of the Ozone layer as early as on 18th March, 1991 and the Montreal Protocol on Substances that Deplete the Ozone layer on 19th June, 1992 and has ratified all the amendments to the Montreal Protocol.